Matsumoto Castle: Preservation

 In 1872, the new Meiji government ordered the destruction of all former feudal fortifications.
 Most of the castle structures were razed, and the outer grounds of Matsumoto Castle were sold off at auction for redevelopment.
 When news broke that the tenshu was going to be demolished, an influential figure from Matsumoto, Ichikawa Ryōzō, along with residents from Matsumoto, started a campaign to save the building.
 Their efforts were rewarded when the tower was acquired by the city government.

 The daimyo residence in the Ni-no-Maru enclosure was also preserved for use as the prefectural office for Chikuma Prefecture.
-However, it was burned down in an act of arson in 1876.
+However, it was burned down in an act of arson in 1876, with only a storehouse dating from the end of the Edo period surviving.
 At the time, Chikuma and Nagano prefectures were about to be merged to form modern-day Nagano Prefecture, and there was a controversy over where to locate the prefectural capital.
 The loss of this building decided the location in favor of Nagano city, and the Matsumoto District Court was built on the site in 1878.

 In the late Meiji period the tenshu started to lean to one side.
 It was because of neglect coupled with a structural defect, but many people believed the tower leaned due to the curse of Tada Kasuke.
 He had been caught and executed for attempting to appeal unfair tax laws (Jōkyō uprising).
 A local high school principal, Kobayashi Unari, decided to renovate the castle and appealed for funds.
 The castle underwent "the great Meiji renovation" between 1903 and 1913.